9 Best Places to Visit in The Upper Peninsula of Michigan

 There are certain parts of the Upper Peninsula of Michigan which are best to check out in the winter time (or at least before spring begins) and one of those places happens to be the Eben Ice Caves.
 It is a gorge/cave area where every year (during winter), the ice formations over it cover it up almost entirely and basically cover that cave from the outside.
 There is a trailhead known as the Eben Ice Caves trailhead which will take you to this place.
 It’s only about half a mile to it, but it will likely be in snow covered areas.
 Once you get there, the scenery is beautiful and I have also seen this area photographed at night with lights pointing towards it (or from the inside), making for amazing colors and views to check out.

 The last spot on this is officially not located in the Upper Peninsula of Michigan.
-But it’s very close to the Upper Peninsula of Michigan’s border (about 15 miles away from it) and while it’s not an official spot in this region, I honestly don’t care because it’s stunning and missing it would be a huge mistake in my opinion!
+But it’s very close to the Upper Peninsula of Michigan’s border (about 15 miles away from it).
+In the Apostle Islands what you have is over 20 small islands you can explore by kayak and have an amazing experience from!

 If you happen to be traveling through this area and tight on time like I was, I would prioritize the following attractions (in hindsight):